DHTMLX/gantt-docs/data/api/gantt_autosize_config.md

 ### Scrolling to hidden elements

 In the default mode, Gantt is scrolled automatically when you use the [showTask](api/gantt_showtask.md) or [showDate](api/gantt_showdate.md) method.
-But if **autosize** is enabled, Gantt increases the size of its container and starts to scroll the page instead of showing the hidden element.
+But if **autosize** is enabled, Gantt increases the size of its container to show itself on the page instead of showing the hidden element.

 In a simple configuration, Gantt may be located before or after some elements in your application.
 And it will work correctly if you scroll the page.